This blog post was originally posted on February 5, 2013 and was updated on October 9, 2017.

 If you want to dig a little deeper into the fine arts world of Madrid, there are countless places for you to turn to.
 Here’s our definitive guide to the most famous museums in Madrid.

 It goes without saying that the Museo Nacional del Prado is one of the famous museums in Madrid — in fact, it’s the most famous, and for good reason.
-The permanent collection spans multiple styles, time periods and artists, and the temporary exhibitions never fail to impress.
+The permanent collection spans multiple styles, time periods and artists.
+Additionally, the temporary exhibitions never fail to impress.
 Make sure to visit the Goya paintings downstairs, including the room of his Black Paintings.
 You can also find art by Velázquez, El Greco and Hieronymus Bosch in the Prado—just to name a few!

-Address: Paseo del Prado
+Address: Paseo del Prado, s/n

 Hours: Monday – Saturday, 10:00 – 20:00; Sundays and bank holidays, 10:00 – 19:00